WelcomeParty InformationComposDownloadContactSponsers

 Q: What is Syntax?

--> a chance to chill out and watch demos; to listen to demomusic and to hang out / meet with other likeminded people
+-> a chance to chill out and watch demos; listen to demomusic and to hang out / meet with other likeminded people

 -> a place where you can get back to your computery roots; to again enjoy that trusty old computer you grew up with